 BIO 221 Comparative Anatomy and Embryology of the Vertebrates

 This is a course presenting a broad evolutionary theme of the vertebrates using the facts of comparative anatomy, embryology, and paleobiology.
-It is offered in the spring semester of odd-numbered years.
-Prerequisites: BIO 101 or 112.
+This course is offered in the spring semester of odd-numbered years.

 BIO 222 Biology of the Invertebrates